Stride Community Toolkit Manual

 - C# Basic Examples

-- Particles: Shows how to create a particle system.
+- Particles: Demonstrates creating a particle system.

-- Raycast: Shows how to implement raycasting and physics interactions.
+- Raycast: Demonstrates raycasting and physics interactions.

 - C# Advanced Examples